 Completing the Notice of Tenant Rights for Partially Covered Units

-This form, along with Addendum No. 1: Specific Terms, is one of the lease addenda we receive the most questions about from members.
-This article explains when the Notice is required, how to complete it, and includes a sample version for a single-family home owned by natural persons.
+This form, along with Addendum No. 1: Specific Terms, is one of the lease addenda members ask about most often.
+This article explains when the Notice is required, how to complete it step by step, and provides a sample version for a single-family home.

 When the Notice Is Required